 Above ground, Yellowstone can be described by every synonym of the word breathtaking.
 But lurking just below the surface is a super-volcano known as Yellowstone Caldera.

 As hot magma rises from Earth’s Mantle toward the Crust, pressurized heat escapes in the form of thermal geysers, creating a spectacle worthy of millions of tourists each year.

-This Ultimate Yellowstone Itinerary includes how to get to Yellowstone, the best things to do, where to stay and of course walks you step-by-step through 4 amazing days ticking off everything that makes this place so special.
+This Ultimate Yellowstone Itinerary explains how to get to Yellowstone, all the best things to do, where to stay and of course walks you step-by-step through 4 amazing days ticking off everything that makes this place so special.